brianrice2/pitchfork/README.md

 ├── Dockerfile_python                 <- Defines the Docker image for ingesting data & creating
 |                                          the database
 ├── Makefile                          <- Defines handy shortcuts for executing app functionality:
-|                                          ingesting data, training a model, and running the web app
+|                                          ingesting data, training a model, running the web
+|                                          app, unit tests, and more
 ├── requirements.txt                  <- Python package dependencies
-└── run.py                            <- Simplifies the execution of one or more of the src scripts
+└── run.py                            <- Orchestration function to simplify the execution of
+                                           one or more of the src scripts
 ```

 ## Running the app